ryanshanker27/NBA_GPT/README.md

   3. Uses tailored few‑shot examples and rule‑based templates to generate accurate SQL.

 - **Self‑Maintained NBA Database**
-  1. Daily automated upsert of game results, and team and player stats.
+  1. Daily automated upsert of game results, and team and player stats (all data taken from the NBA-API library in Python).
   2. Custom relational schema optimized with indexing and key relationships for fast lookup, filtering, and aggregation.

 ## Tech Stack